 By “the way our culture treats its teens,” Epstein is referring to the possibility that we infantilize and criminalize them.
 He includes a figure illustrating how we’ve increasingly targeted teens with laws:

 Teens are subject to, Epstein explains, “…more than 10 times as many restrictions as are mainstream adults, twice as many restrictions as active-duty U.S. Marines, and even twice as many restrictions as incarcerated felons.”

 Believing them to be different from adults, we then segregate them:

 Today, with teens trapped in the frivolous world of peer culture, they learn virtually everything they know from one another rather than from the people they are about to become.
 Isolated from adults and wrongly treated like children, it is no wonder that some teens behave, by adult standards, recklessly or irresponsibly.

 Epstein has no more data showing that how we treat teens, and how they learn to behave, changes their brain anatomy and physiology, than he does showing the reverse.
 But the former certainly has substantial neurological precedent.
 Meanwhile, the latter is comforting to a society awash in out-of-control adolescence: “What is there to do?
 It’s only natural.”
-Right?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Right?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.